shaovoon/video_encoder_for_ogl_dx/README.md

 }
 ```

-To modify the bitrate, there is no good way to do it except to edit the m_VideoBitrate manually in the H264Writer constructor.
-4000000 is very high.
-You can set it to lower.
+To modify the bitrate to other value, you can set the 5th parameter of the .
 You have to experiment to find out the optimal bitrate that can encode a good quality video.

 ```Cpp
 // H264Writer constructor